When small imperfections create spectacular beauty!

 No mine can be considered an abundant source of premium-color pink, red, orange, blue, green, or violet diamonds.
 These colors are truly rare.
 However, a few mines are known to regularly produce small quantities of colored diamonds.
 Some of the better-known sources are summarized below by color.

-The Argyle Mine in Australia is currently a source for small quantities of pink diamonds and a rare red diamond.
+The Argyle Mine in Australia is currently a source for small quantities of pink diamonds.
 The Golconda mines of India have been historic sources of pink diamonds.
-Occasional pink diamonds are produced at the Lulo alluvial project in Angola, the Minas Gerais area of Brazil, the Williamson mine in Tanzania, the Premier mine in South Africa.
+Occasional pink diamonds are produced at the Lulo alluvial project in Angola, the Minas Gerais area of Brazil, the Williamson mine in Tanzania, and the Premier mine in South Africa.
 In Russia, the Lomonosov, Yakutia, and Arkhangelsk Mines owned by ALROSA have been producing a number of pink diamonds every year.

 Orange diamonds are extremely rare, and no locality has established a name as a steady source.

 Yellow is the second most common diamond color after brown.
 Diamonds with Fancy-grade yellow color are found in small quantities at many mines throughout the world.

 The Golconda mines in India have been a historic source for a few green diamonds.
 Small numbers of green diamonds have also been mined in Brazil, the Central African Republic, Guyana, Russia, South Africa, and Zimbabwe.